research

 Working Papers

-Abstract: I examine how U.S. Green Banks (i.e.,public or mission-driven lenders that recycle capital for climate-related projects) shape the flow of green finance in the U.S. Using a newly hand-collected dataset of 39 state and local Green Banks from 2011-2024, I trace both funding sources and project-level deployment [ongoing].
-A simple Stackelberg model, with a welfare maximising Green Bank that co-finances with profit-maximising lenders, highlights leverage caps and coordination frictions as key constraints.
+Abstract: I examine how U.S. Green Banks (i.e., public or mission-driven lenders that recycle capital for climate-related projects) shape the flow of green finance in the U.S. I assemble project-level microdata for 11 public and quasi-public Green Banks across nine states, and present first evidence that higher borrowing costs and coordination frictions lower the likelihood of private co-financing while raising the Green Bank’s dollar contribution per project.
+A simple Stackelberg model, with a welfare-maximizing Green Bank that co-finances with profit-maximizing lenders, highlights leverage caps and coordination frictions as key constraints.

 Visit our webpage here!